What is AI?

 AI Glossary of Terms

-• Algorithm: a process or set of rules that tell computers and software applications how to learn to perform tasks, make decisions, and analyze data independently
+• Algorithm: a process or set of rules that tells computers and software applications how to learn to perform tasks, make decisions, and analyze data independently

 • Artificial Intelligence (AI): the simulation of human intelligence in machines that are programmed to think and learn